-A higher than average number of children are in the vulnerable group (45%).
-5 children are Looked After, 5 are on a child protection plan 12 are at Child in Need and 16 are accessing support through an early help assessment.
-Early help is an increasing number of children due to targeting of resources in this area.
-The school is working closely with the city council’s Troubled Families Team who have placed 2 full time equivalent workers with the school to support the children at an early help level.
-This has meant in the last year that 19 children (21%) have stepped down from requiring additional support to universal support through the intervention of Early Help team.
+A much higher than average proportion of pupils are eligible for the pupil premium, which provides additional funding for pupils known to be eligible for free school meals (90% a decrease of 1% from previous year) and those in the care of the local authority (9.4%)- a decrease of 3.6% on the previous year).
+A further 13.54% of families are open to Social Services (an increase of 6.54%) and 12.5% of families are accessing Early Help support (a decrease of 1.5%).
+The school continues to work closely with the city council's Troubled Families Team who has placed 2 full-time equivalent workers with the school to support the children at an early help level.
+This has meant in the last year that several children have stepped down from requiring additional support to universal support through the intervention of the Early Help Team.

 Bridgelea Primary School relocated to its larger school site on Plymouth Grove in Longsight in the summer of 2018.
 The site in Withington remains the primary base for children in key stage 1 and targets the curriculum for Y1-Y3.
 Having all staff together on just two sites has meant that many efficiencies have been made and consistencies in practice are evident, building on the school’s strong foundations of Nurture, Elklan, and Rights Respecting practice.